 This humble fried chicken shop is set to change everything you thought you knew about takeaway chicken.
 This Taiwanese night market staple is the main premise behind Good Friend and won’t make you feel like a ball of grease afterwards.
 Opt for some of their popcorn chicken pieces that are cooked fresh in front of you and doused in seasonings of your choice – go for the chilli, lemon and salt for a real mix of flavours that’ll probably have you wanting to order another bag.
 Winner winner, chicken dinner.

-14 Little Newport Street, near Piccadilly Circus station, WC2H 7JJ.
+14 Little Newport Street, WC2H 7JJ.
+Nearest station is Leicester Square.

 15. Chinatown Bakery